CornellLabofOrnithology/auk/README.md

 [`countrycode`](https://github.com/vincentarelbundock/countrycode)
 package.

-The functions described in the *Defining filters* section only define filters.
+Each of the functions described in the *Defining filters* section only defines a filter.
 Once all of the required filters have been set, `auk_filter()` should be used to compile them into an AWK script and execute it to produce an output file.
 So, as an example of bringing all of these steps together, the following commands will extract all Canada